Maureen Kearney: Secretary of the Areva group committee

-2012: intimidation, threats, rape and acts of barbarism
+2012: Intimidation, threats, rape and acts of barbarism

 Despite the support of her inter-union, Kearney was the subject of anonymous threats which she described to journalists from L'Express she met at the end of October 2012.
 Her daughter told her that she felt that she was being followed.
-On 20 November, the Areva group committee unanimously voted a motion30 asking the CEO for the latest version of the tripartite agreement, signed on 19 October 2012 between Areva, EDF and the Chinese company CGNPC, specifying that a refusal would constitute an offence of obstruction.
+On 20 November, the Areva group committee unanimously voted a motion asking the CEO for the latest version of the tripartite agreement, signed on 19 October 2012 between Areva, EDF and the Chinese company CGNPC, specifying that a refusal would constitute an offence of obstruction.
 He still doesn't get it.

 On 15 December, Ministers of the Interior Bernard Cazeneuve and of the Economy Arnaud Montebourg were contacted personally by Kearney and responded to her messages.
-The intimidation is repeated, forcing him to consult a psychiatrist and begin treatment.
+The intimidation was repeated, forcing her to consult a psychiatrist and begin treatment.
 A few days later, on 17 December, she was the victim of a brutal rape in her house, tied to a chair.
-The aggressor threatens her with death: “this is the second warning, there won't be a third”.
-The housekeeper discovered her six hours later and wants to call the police; Kearney refused, citing fears of reprisals.
-It is finally her husband who imposed the call.
+Her attacker threatened to murder her, telling her: “this is the second warning, there won't be a third”.

-The rape was revealed the next day by Libération, of which Lauvergeon chaired the supervisory board and confirmed by the CFDT and the Versailles prosecutor's office, which revealed ten days later that the letter had been engraved with a knife on the woman's abdomen.
+The rape was reported the next day by Libération, of which Lauvergeon chaired the supervisory board and confirmed by the CFDT and the Versailles prosecutor's office, which revealed ten days later that a letter had been engraved with a knife on the woman's abdomen.
 The trade unionists of the CFDT meet the DRH so that it is protected as a whistleblower.
-Two days after the rape, Areva announced to AFP that it was filing a complaint against the newspaper, which reported in a separate article on the concerns of the group committee.
+Two days after the assault, Areva announced to AFP that it was filing a complaint against the newspaper, which reported in a separate article on the concerns of the group committee.
 Michel Toudret, CFDT central delegate from Areva confirmed to the press that the unions “fear technology transfers with China” and that Maureen Kearney received threatening phone calls.
 The union also asked the press “to observe the greatest reserve in the name of the right to the preservation of one’s person, relatives and friends”.